siduction/sidu-manual/data/en/0711-systemd-unit-datei_en.md

     *cups.service*, must have been started successfully).

 6. **printer.target**
-    becomes active only when Systemd dynamically generates device units for the printers.
+    becomes active only when systemd dynamically generates device units for the printers.
     For this to happen, the printers must be connected and turned on.

 Further above we noted that starting a *cups.xxx* unit is sufficient to bring in all three units.
 If we look again at the "WantedBy=" options in the [Install] section, we have the *cups.socket* unit being brought in via the *sockets.target* already during the *basic.target*, the *cups.path* unit being brought in during the *multi-user.target* and the *cups.service* being brought in by the *printer.target*.